memfault/interrupt/_drafts/gnu-make-guidelines.md

 	$(MAKE) -C path/to/somelib/directory
 ```

 This is often used when building external libraries.

-It's also used heavily in Kconfig builds (eg when building the linux kernel).
+It's also used heavily in Kconfig builds (e.g. when building the Linux kernel).

 Note that this approach has some pitfalls:

-- recusive invocation can result in slow builds
+- Recursive invocation can result in slow builds.
-- tracking prerequisites can be tricky; often you will see `.PHONY` used
+- Tracking prerequisites can be tricky; often you will see `.PHONY` used.

 More details on the disadvantages here:

 [http://aegis.sourceforge.net/auug97.pdf](http://aegis.sourceforge.net/auug97.pdf)

-## Metaprogramming
+### Metaprogramming

 `Make`'s `eval` directive allows us to generate Make syntax at runtime: